The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

 In July, the government Japan announced a major deal with Pfizer: 120 million doses of the vaccine, to be delivered in the first half of 2021.

 Pfizer began conducting a small-scale trial in Japan in October.
-The results of that trial, as well as global results, will shape when the company applies for regulatory approval in Japan, according to the Nikkei Asia.
+The results of that trial, as well as global results, will shape when the company applies for regulatory approval in Japan, according to Nikkei Asia.

 Japan’s vaccine timeline is particularly tight because the country is set to host the Summer Olympics.
 It is still not clear how much of the 120 million dose order Pfizer can deliver before then.